Program pathway tracks:

 Day Program at Gainesville

-Our Day MSOT program track begins once per year in the fall semester and is located at the Brenau East campus in Gainesville, GA.
+Our Day MSOT program track begins once per year in the fall semester (August) and is located at the Brenau East campus in Gainesville, GA.
 This program is completed in 7 semesters.
-Classes are typically held on-ground 3-4 days each week , with significant online work supplementing the on-ground courses.
+Classes are typically held on-ground 3-5 days each week , with significant online work supplementing the on-ground courses.
 Students typically take 9-17 credit hours per semester and participate in different types of fieldwork throughout the program.
-Students in this program track need to be able to devote 40-50 hours per week to coursework, fieldwork and assignments.
+Students in this program track need to be able to devote 30-50 hours per week to class meetings, fieldwork and assignments.
 This program track is a good option for students who can devote full time during the week to their studies.

 Hybrid Weekend Program at North Atlanta/Norcross